-While hot water from the outdoor furnace or boiler circulates through rows of copper
+While hot water from the outdoor furnace or boiler circulates through rows

-separate thermostat, blows air up and through the heat
+controlled by a separate thermostat, blows air up and through the heat

 exchanger and circulates the heated air throughout the house.

-range from 50,000 BTU (14"x 16") for small homes to 200,000 Btu (24"x 28") for commercial applications.
+range from 50,000 BTU (14"x 16") for small homes to 200,000 BTU (24"x

 Water to air heat exchangers are also used in air handlers for geothermal

 systems and garage heaters.
 Cost: $150 - $400.